MCUdude/MightyCore/PlatformIO.md

 ### `upload_port`
 Holds the serial port used for uploading.
+PlatformIO automatically detects the serial port.
+However, uf you want to ovverride this you can uncomment `upload_port`.
 Use `/dev/[port]` on Unix compatible systems, and use `COMx` on Windows.

 ### `board_upload.speed`